NorthEast Plastic Surgery offer bespoke breast augmentation (mammoplasty) procedures at our Melbourne Practice.

 All smokers will be advised to cease smoking six weeks prior to and after surgery to reduce the risk of surgical wound complications and anaesthesia.
 The use of products containing nicotine, such as patches and gum should also stop two weeks prior to and after surgery.

-The breast augmentation procedure carries some specific risks such as:
+The breast augmentation procedure carries some specific risks, including but not limited to:

 Risks common to all surgical operations include: